 Pursuant to s.
-1008.22, public education students receiving full-time instruction in the district's Virtual Instruction Program (VIP) through K12, Inc. or through Santa Rosa Online, the district franchise of Florida Virtual School, are required to take the appropriate state assessments according to their enrolled grade.
+1008.22, public education students receiving full-time instruction in Santa Rosa Online, through its partnerships with Florida Virtual School and K12, Inc., are required to take the appropriate state assessments according to their enrolled grade.
 These assessments include FLKRS (Grade KG), FAIR (KG-2), FCAT and FCAT 2.0 (Grades 3-10), FCAT Re-takes (Grades 11-12) and End-of-Course exams (Grades 7-12).
-Students will take assessments at a school site determined by the school district.
+All assessments will take place on the campus of Locklin Technical Center.
+Students receiving part-time instruction through one of our virtual providers are required to take state assessments through their school of enrollment in Santa Rosa County.